TARGATT™ Site Specific Knock-in Mice

-We have successfully inserted up to 22 kb in mice when using TARGATT™ technology.
+To date, the largest DNA fragment we were successfully with is 22 kb.
 Insertion efficiency appears to decrease with increasing DNA fragment size.
 Larger fragments (>10 kb) require additional embryo injections to obtain positive animals.

 8. Why does the TARGATT™ knock-in system have high efficiency?